amgfernandes/Behavior-analysis/README.md

 Based on these results I decided to use a modeling approach that is based on two famous models for decision-making: Averaging and WTA.

-This approach was successful and I allowed making predictions for the behavioral outcome when animals are confronted with two competing stimuli (in this case two aversive stimuli, looming)
+This approach was successful and allowed making predictions for the behavioral outcome when animals are confronted with two competing stimuli (in this case two aversive stimuli, looming)

 Be carefull when you decide to turn right or left! :)